Stage it Like a Glee Set

 Remember how important we said the marketing was?
 Well that is how important the signage is.
 Despite the prevalence of GPS units, without signage half the people who follow your marketing cues won’t find your house.
 You will also miss out on all the drive-bys you could scoop up, and drive-by traffic accounts for half of open-house traffic.

-You want your visitors to remember your house so offer them some sort of takeaway like a flyer with color photos, a map of the property and neighborhood, or anything helpful that will remind them of your house.
+You want your visitors to remember your house so offer them some sort of takeaway like a flyer with color photos, a map of the property and neighborhood, or anything helpful that will remind them of the reason why you are selling house.